Skip to Content

 DDL Forwarding Path

-2. creates the PostgreSQL schema if needed,
+2. create the namespace in KalamDB if needed,

 Direct Statement Passthrough